IntarticaInteriors/IntarticaEcommerce/server/backend/README.md

 In production mode, only `info`, `warn`, and `error` logs will be printed to the console.\
 It is up to the server (or process manager) to actually read them from the console and store them in log files.\
-This app uses pm2 in production mode, which is already configured to store the logs in log files.
+This app  pm2 in production mode, which is already configured to store the logs in log files.

 Note: API request information (request url, response code, timestamp, etc.) are also automatically logged (using [morgan](https://github.com/expressjs/morgan)).